Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.token.v1.EventTransfer"></a>

 ### EventTransfer
-EventTransfer is emitted on Msg/Transfer
+EventTransfer is emitted on Msg/Transfer and Msg/TransferFrom

 | Field | Type | Label | Description |